Arvind1997/financial-datawarehouse-aws/README.md

 # Financial Stock Data Pipeline Project

+## Problem Statement:

+The financial stock data for top companies (AAPL, AMZN, BRKA, FB, GOOG, JNJ, MA, MSFT, V, WMT) needs a streamlined data engineering solution.
+The goal is to create an end-to-end data pipeline for ingesting, transforming, and visualizing this data efficiently.

 ## Dataset Overview:

 This dataset contains 20 years of end-of-day stock data for the top 10 US companies by market capitalization.
 The companies included are AAPL, AMZN, BRKA, FB, GOOG, JNJ, MA, MSFT, V, and WMT.